bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 # WARNING : UNFINISHED!
 UNTESTED!

 ## Summary
-Early versions of Seagate Central firmware allow admin users to gain su / root access on the device, however the latest versions of stock firmware deliberately disable su / root access by setting the root password to an unknown value.
+Early versions of Seagate Central firmware allow administrator level users to gain su / root access on the device, however the latest versions of stock firmware deliberately disable su / root access by setting the root password to an unknown value.

-Root access is only useful on the Seagate Central if you plan on performing custom modifications on the unit.
-Otherwise it isn't really a neccessity.
+Root access on the Seagate Central is useful for troubleshooting issues and for performing custom modifications.

-Here is an overview of the methods we describe in this document to get root access back on your Seagate Central.
+This document describes the two most convinient methods to regain root access on your Seagate Central.
+It also mentions two other more complicated methods that are described in other documents.

 ### 1) "Planting" a Boot Script (Easy)
-This method involves logging in to the unit via ssh as an admin user then creating a bootup script that will reset the root password to a known value on the next system reboot.
-This method requires that you know at least one administrator level username and password combination that works.
+This method involves logging in to the unit via ssh as an administrator level user, then creating a bootup script that will reset the root password to a known value on the next system reboot.
+This method requires that you know at least one administrator level username and password combination for the Seagate Central.

 When you set up the unit initially, you would have been asked to supply a username and password that would act as the administrator of the unit.
 This is the username